-Storm of colors, Art Nouveau composition and elaborate decorations - just a few words about the collection dedicated to plant species devoted to the extinction from the Podlasie region prepared by the Bondarowski brand to celebrate the centenary of Poland's regaining of Independence.
+Feerie of colors, Art Nouveau composition and elaborate decorations, or a few words about the collection dedicated to endangered species of plants from the Podlasie region prepared by the Bondarowski brand to celebrate the centenary of Poland regaining independence.

-The latest collection depicting Podlasie flora is a kind of tribute to Polish nature.
-In spite of presented species are "ours" they seem to be exotic because of the fairy-tale colors of enamel on a surface of silver, multicolored natural stones and unique fragments of amber intricately woven into product compositions.
+The latest collection of Podlasie flora is a kind of tribute to Polish nature.
+Although the presented species are "ours", they seem to be exotic because of the fairy-tale coloring of the enamel decorating the silver surface, variegated natural stones and unique fragments of amber intricately woven into the compositions of the products.

-The exhibition of jewellery inspired by the Podlasie flora was graced by the celebration of regaining Independence organized by the Embassy of the Republic of Poland in Prague.
-The musical celebration of this important anniversary was a concert at the Czech National Philharmonic - Rudolfinum perfectly complementing the exhibition "Natural heritage of Podlasie - endangered species of animals and plants in art".
-In this collection, next to the gold of the Baltic Sea, we meet a whole range of colourful stones: lemon quartz, amethyst, garnets, olivines and flickering moon stones.
+The exhibition of jewelry inspired by Podlasie flora graced the celebration of regaining independence organized by the Embassy of the Republic of Poland in Prague.
+The musical celebration of this important anniversary was a concert at the Czech National Philharmonic - Rudolfinum perfectly complementing the exhibition "Natural Heritage of Podlasie - endangered species of animals and plants in applied art".

-Eliza and Krzysztof Bondaruk are an excellent duo of goldsmith artists.
-In their works, they use traditional jewellery techniques - filigree and enamelware.
-This second decorative technique was used even by the most famous goldsmiths such as Benvenuto Cellini and Karl Faberge.
-A enamel is a glassy surface obtained from powdered quartz mixed with metal oxides, which give it the color.
+Mr. and Mrs. Eliza and Krzysztof Bondaruk are an excellent duo of goldsmith artists.
+In their works they use traditional jewelry techniques - intricately woven filigree and enamelling.
+This decorative technique was used by the most famous goldsmiths such as Benvenuto Cellini and Karl Faberge.
+Enamel itself is a sintered glassy coating obtained from powdered quartz with an admixture of metal oxides that give it the desired color.

-Podlasie treasures from the aforementioned collection are available in the collections of the Gallery on Św.
-Jana 2 Street (at Amber Museum) and Galeria Boruni at 60 Grodzka Street.
+Podlasie treasures from the collection mentioned above - an ore, a shoe or a popular pansy are available in the collections of Galeria on Św.
+Jana 2 (at the Amber Museum) and in Galeria Boruni at 60 Grodzka Street.